SpencerAngus/AVC-team-7/README.md

 - [ ] Angus: Research implenmation of PID control,
 - [ ] Angus: Consult with Francesco about software dev
 - [ ] Team: Complete Quadrant 1

+### Week 2 Checklist (To be added to next week)
+- [ ] Emma: organise all documented components for the AVC report
+- [ ] Software Devs: IR sensor code underway
+- [ ] Team: Have robot complete quadrant 2 successfully